-- Zero carb flavored water (eg Crystal Light, ICE, La Croix)
+- Zero carb flavored water (eg Crystal Light, Sparkling ICE, La Croix)

 - Heavy cream

 And finally to sweeteners.
 Always a controversial subject with low-carbers!
-But ZERO carb sweeteners?
-Well, there aren’t so many to choose from – and the key is to look for liquid options.
+But the key here is to look for liquid options.

 - Sugar free syrup: I like the Da Vinci brand and usually always have at least the flavor-free, vanilla, and chocolate versions in stock.
 Walden Farms also makes zero carb syrups which are a little thicker than Da Vinci – I particularly like the strawberry flavor!